ArkThis/AHAlodeck/doc/xattr_faq.md

     So yes, let's use them.
 Professionally and personally.
     It even works on [Android (F2FS)](https://github.com/ArkThis/AHAlodeck/discussions/8).

+  * **Which filesystem(s) are we talking about?**

+    Who can do `xattrs`?

+    * Most Linux (POSIX compliant?) filesystems, and library implementations written after 2006 (or earliest ~1995).
+    * MacOS even includes proper xattr-support in their new filesystem APFS, and have them in HFS since back in the 90s, too.
+    * Windows can theoretically do something similar to `xattrs`, but most programming libraries for xattrs seem to support mostly/only Linux and MacOS.

+    Meaning:

+    * Linux: ext4, **ZFS**, btrfs, xfs, f2fs, orangeFS, etc...
+    * MacOS: HFS, APFS

+    So on Linux and MacOS, xattrs work pretty much out-of-the-box on their default filesystems.

+  * **Why did you highlight "ZFS" in the list of xattr-friendly filesystems?**

+    Thanks for noticing!
+    Indeed, my current favorite after testing and converting all kinds of real-life metadata to `xattrs`, ZFS on Linux offers the largest address space for attributes: 64kB per value (AFAIK).

+    And the features that ZFS provides as filesystem (snapshots, integrity checking, data-pools, etc) are invaluable as underlying functionalities when going towards modern computing storage "needs".

+    The MacOS filesystems are said to have unlimited `xattrs`, with spawning inodes if requiring more space.
+    I believe they work flawlessly on MacOS, and they seem to be used actively by the OS itself.
+    I'd love to use HFS/APFS on Linux for `xattrs`, but...

+    ...due to "compatibility and license" issues (I guess?), HFS/APFS support on Linux seem like earlier NTFS-3g warnings about "read works, but be careful when writing data...", which isn't something I would like to build stable stuff on.

+    However, I've so far developed and tested exclusively on Linux (Debian-based) systems - with great success.

   * **xattrs, EAs, XAs, resource forks, named resources: Eh?
 What now?**

     Yes and all of that.
 I'll try to stick to "xattrs" and "XAs" for when I